Wheel2Motor/cg-in-any-language/vimscript/README.md

 * Install vim8.0 or higher.

-* This project was written in legacy vimscript, because vim9script grammer and facilities are not mature yet.
+* This project was written in legacy vimscript.

 ### Run